dr-skot/heroku-buildpack-nodejs/README.md

 Heroku Buildpack for Node.js
 ============================

+I've altered the buildpack so it doesn't automatically rebuild dependencies when the node version changes.
+One of my apps was choking at this stage...

 This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
 If you fork this repository, please **update this README** to explain what your fork does and why it's special.